OkhammahkO/oz-poll/README.md

 ```
 #This is the "root" of your lovelace config"

-....start of the template code...
+....the template code you want to copy starts like this...

 button_card_templates:
   mini_pollen_types:
     entity: sensor.oz_poll_allergy_forecast

-....rest of the template code...
+....then there's more  code...

       label:
         - font-weight: bold
         - font-size: clamp(8px, 0.7vw, 10px)
         - color: white

-...end of the template...
+...then the template code ends ...

-...then later in your lovelace config in a view...
+...then say later in your lovelace config in a view...

 title: Home
 views: